PROVIDENCE HEALTH SYSTEM JOINT NOTICE OF PRIVACY PRACTICES

 4. WHAT RIGHTS YOU HAVE REGARDING YOUR PHI

-- The Right to Correct or Update Your PHI.
+4.6.
+The Right to Correct or Update Your PHI.
 If you believe that there is a mistake in your PHI or that a piece of important information is missing, you have the right to request that we correct the existing information or add the missing information.
 You must provide the request and your reason for the request in writing.
 We will respond within 60 days of receiving your request.
 We may deny your request in writing if the PHI is (i) correct and complete, (ii) not created by us, (iii) not allowed to be disclosed, or (iv) not part of our records.
 Our written denial will state the reasons for the denial and explain your right to file a written statement of disagreement with the denial.
 If you don’t file one, you have the right to request that your request and our denial be attached to all future disclosures of your PHI.
 If we approve your request, we will make the change to your PHI, tell you that we have done it, and tell others that need to know about the change to your PHI.
-4 Revised 8/07/2015 by the Providence Health System Privacy Officer

-- The Right to Keep Your Mental Health Providers’ Private Notes Secure.
-We must obtain your written authorization before we may use or disclose your psychotherapy notes, except for: use by the originator of the psychotherapy notes for treatment; use or disclosure by the hospital for mental health training programs; or, use or disclosure by Providence Health System to defend itself in a legal action or other proceeding brought by you.
+4.8.
+The Right to Keep Your Mental Health Providers’ Private Notes Secure.
+We must obtain your written authorization before we may use or disclose your psychotherapy notes, except for: use by the originator of the psychotherapy notes for treatment; use or disclosure by the hospital for mental health training programs; or, use or disclosure by Providence Hospital to defend itself in a legal action or other proceeding brought by you.

 5. PERSON TO CONTACT FOR INFORMATION ABOUT THIS NOTICE OR TO COMPLAIN ABOUT OUR PRIVACY PRACTICES.